MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-4-create-receive-port-to-accept-adt^a03-messages-from-adt-using-mllp.md

 ---
+description: "Learn more about: Step 4: Create the Receive Port for Accepting ADT^A03 Messages from ADT Systems Using the MLLP Adapter"
 title: "Step 4: Create the Receive Port for Accepting ADT^A03 Messages from ADT Systems Using the MLLP Adapter | Microsoft Docs" ms.custom: "" ms.date: "12/09/2015"